georgeshengela/www.qbids.ru/replit.md

-# QBIDS.KG - Live Penny Auction Platform
+# QBIDS.GE - Live Penny Auction Platform

 ## Overview
-A real-time penny auction platform built for the Kyrgyzstan market.
+A real-time penny auction platform built for the Georgian market.
 Users can participate in live auctions for electronics and other items, with real-time bidding powered by WebSocket technology.

 ## Project Type
 Full-stack web application with React frontend and Express backend